 You may have lead pipe in your home if it was built or remodeled before 1925.
 We are talking about waste and vent plumbing pipes of course.
 The reason for the guess about the dating is that there's always an old holdout who loves to do it "the old way" years after everyone else has given it up as obsolete.

-Thankfully, examples of lead water pipe are rare.
-I've only seen lead used for water pipe three times in over 25 years.
+Thankfully, examples of lead water supply pipe are rare.
+I've only seen lead used for water supply pipe three times in over 25 years.

 The drains plumbed with lead that I'm referring to here are specifically drains serving toilets, lavatories, tubs, utility sinks, and sinks in the butler's pantry.
 They are 1-1/2” ID pipe, except the toilet which is 4”.